Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Contraction Theory

 Since we have $\delta\dot{q} = -(D(x)+K(x))\delta q$ and $D(x)+K(x)\succ0$, \eqref{virtual_simple} is contracting with $M=\mathrm{I}$ in \eqref{eq_MdotContracting}.
 However, if we consider the following virtual system:

 which also has $q=x$ and $q=x_d$ as its particular solutions, proving contraction is no longer straightforward because of the terms $\partial D/\partial q_i$ and $\partial K/\partial q_i$ in the differential dynamics of \eqref{virtual_complex}.
-This is due to the fact that, in contrast to \eqref{virtual_simple}, \eqref{virtual_complex} has particular solutions nonlinear in $q$ in addition to $q=x$ and $q=x_d$, and the condition \eqref{eq_MdotContracting} becomes more involved for \eqref{virtual_complex} as it is for guaranteeing exponential convergence of any couple of these particular solution trajectories~\cite{Ref:contraction6}. \end{example} \begin{example} As one of the key applications of partial contraction given in Theorem~\ref{Thm:partial_contraction}, let us consider the following closed-loop Lagrangian system~\cite[p.
+This is due to the fact that, in contrast to \eqref{virtual_simple}, \eqref{virtual_complex} has particular solutions nonlinear in $q$ in addition to $q=x$ and $q=x_d$, and the condition \eqref{eq_MdotContracting} becomes more involved for \eqref{virtual_complex} as it is for guaranteeing exponential convergence of any couple of these particular solution trajectories~\cite{Ref:contraction6}. \end{example} \begin{example}{Partial Contraction II}{ex:lag_metric} As one of the key applications of partial contraction given in Theorem~\ref{THM:Thm:partial_contraction}, let us consider the following closed-loop Lagrangian system~\cite[p.
 392]{Ref_Slotine}:

-where $\mathtt{q},\dot{\mathtt{q}}\in\mathbb{R}^n$, $\dot{\mathtt{q}}_r=\dot{\mathtt{q}}_d(t)-\Lambda(t)(\mathtt{q}-\mathtt{q}_d(t))$, $\mathcal{H}: \mathbb{R}^n\mapsto\mathbb{R}^{n\times n}$, $\mathcal{C}: \mathbb{R}^n\times \mathbb{R}^n\mapsto\mathbb{R}^{n\times n}$, $\mathcal{G}: \mathbb{R}^n\mapsto\mathbb{R}^n$, $\mathcal{K}: \mathbb{R}_{\geq 0}\mapsto\mathbb{R}^{n\times n}$, $\Lambda: \mathbb{R}_{\geq 0}\mapsto\mathbb{R}^{n\times n}$, and $(\mathtt{q}_d,\dot{\mathtt{q}}_d)$ is the target trajectory of the state $(\mathtt{q},\dot{\mathtt{q}})$.
+where $\mathtt{q},\dot{\mathtt{q}}\in\mathbb{R}^n$, $\dot{\mathtt{q}}_r=\dot{\mathtt{q}}_d(t)-\Lambda(t)(\mathtt{q}-\mathtt{q}_d(t))$, $\mathcal{H}: \mathbb{R}^n\rightarrow\mathbb{R}^{n\times n}$, $\mathcal{C}: \mathbb{R}^n\times \mathbb{R}^n\rightarrow\mathbb{R}^{n\times n}$, $\mathcal{G}: \mathbb{R}^n\rightarrow\mathbb{R}^n$, $\mathcal{K}: \mathbb{R}_{\geq 0}\rightarrow\mathbb{R}^{n\times n}$, $\Lambda: \mathbb{R}_{\geq 0}\rightarrow\mathbb{R}^{n\times n}$, and $(\mathtt{q}_d,\dot{\mathtt{q}}_d)$ is the target trajectory of the state $(\mathtt{q},\dot{\mathtt{q}})$.
 Note that $\mathcal{K},\Lambda \succ 0$ are control gain matrices (design parameters), and $\dot{\mathcal{H}}-2\mathcal{C}$ is skew-symmetric with $\mathcal{H} \succ 0$ by construction.

 By comparing with \eqref{lagrange_partial} and \eqref{lagrange_u}, we define the following virtual observer-like system of $q$ (not $\mathtt{q}$) that has $q = \dot{\mathtt{q}}$ and $q = \dot{\mathtt{q}}_r$ as its particular solutions: